shan-ali/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 Things to note here:
 - **bootstrap-kubeconfig**: Location of the bootstrap-kubeconfig file.
 - **cert-dir**: The directory where the generated certificates are stored.
-- **rotate-certificates**: Rotates client certificates when they expire.

 ## Step 7 Configure the Kubernetes Proxy